Images Compression vs Site Loading Speed

-According to our results, image optimization does have a significant impact on website loading times.
-To be more specific, our tests found that on average, you can expect to see an improvement of at least 10% on loading times if you optimize every image on your site.
+According to our results, image optimization does have a significant impact on site load times.
+More specifically, our tests found that, on average, you can expect an improvement of at least 10% in loading times if you optimize every image on your site.

-More importantly, image optimization is only one of many tweaks you should be implementing on your site to improve your loading times.
-For example caching, GZIP compression, using a well-optimized theme, and many other aspects can be taken into consideration.
+More importantly, image optimization is only one of many tweaks you should implement on your site to improve your loading times.
+For example, caching, GZIP compression, using a well-optimized theme, and many other aspects can be taken into consideration.
 If you implement all of them, your website should be blazingly fast!

-Optimizing your images is one of many ways you can reduce your website’s loading times.
-However, it’s often difficult to imagine just how much of an impact it can have on overall performance.
+Optimizing your images is one of the many ways to reduce your site load speed.
+However, it’s often difficult to imagine how much impact it can have on overall performance.
 In any case, WordPress offers plenty of tools you can use to optimize your images.
 You can even automate the process if you want to, so there’s no reason to avoid it.

-During our testing, we found that images compression improved loading times around 10% in most cases.
+During our testing, we found that image compression improved loading times by around 10% in most cases.
 This is at the lower end of the scale, though.
-During testing, we saw even better results, all the way up to a 24.29% performance increase.
-Your own results will largely depend on how many images your pages include on average and the optimization tools you use.
+We saw even better results during testing, up to a 24.29% performance increase.
+Your results will largely depend on how many images your pages include on average and the optimization tools you use.

 Do you have any questions about which image optimization plugin you should use for WordPress?
 Let’s talk about them in the comments section below!